-A little further afield are Makry Gialos, Kserokampos, Goudoura, Koufonisi … all beaches where you’ll enjoy swimming, snorkelling and water sports.
+A little further away are Makri Gialos, Kserokampos, Goudoura, Koufonisi … all beautiful beaches where you’ll enjoy swimming, snorkelling and water sports.

-Some 20km west of Sitia is one of the most spectacular sights in Crete: a palm tree forest covering an area of approximately 200,000 sq m.
+Some 20km west of Sitia is one of the most spectacular sights in Crete: a palm tree forest covering an area of approximately 200,00m2.
 According to local legend, the forest grew from the stones of dates that were thrown here by Egyptian soldiers, Saracen pirates and King Mithridates’s army.
-What you’ll believe for sure is that you’ve found a corner of paradise.
+What you’ll know for sure is that you’ve found one of the most beautiful spots in Crete.
 The rare palm trees (Phoenix Theofrasti), golden sand and blue-green water give Vai an exotic air.

 The poet of Erotokritos

 "In Sitia was he born, in Sitia was he bred.
-And there he laboured hard to write all these words you’ve read,” wrote Vitsentzos Kornaros, the author of the epic Erotokritos, who was born locally in 1553.
-His romantic work, written in rhymed verse between 1600-1610 is a masterpiece of Greek literature.
+And there he laboured hard to write all these words you’ve read,” wrote Vitsentzos Kornaros, born locally in 1553 and author of the epic Erotokritos.
+His romantic work, written in rhymed verse around 1600 is a masterpiece of Greek literature.

 About 9.6km west of ancient Itanos, within a lunar landscape of stones and shrubs, you’ll find the Toplou Monastery.
 A fortified monastery built in the 16th century, the Ottomans named it Toplou after the cannon used to keep pirates at bay (‘top’ meaning cannon in Turkish).

-The pure, natural products of Sitia’s soil are special: award-winning extra-virgin olive oil, uniquely flavoured thyme honey, delicious dairy products, excellent tsikoudia, herbs and traditional pastries, many of which you’ll find only here.
-Try the savoury kalitsounia filled with myzithra (a local cheese), koulourakia (sourdough buns), loukoumades (doughnuts drizzled with thyme honey), and kserotigana (delicately wrapped sweet fritters that are a staple at traditional Cretan weddings).
+The pure products of Sitia’s soil are special: award-winning extra-virgin olive oil, uniquely flavoured thyme-honey, delicious dairy products, excellent tsikoudia, herbs and traditional pastries, many of which you’ll find only here.
+Try the savoury kalitsounia filled with myzithra (a local cheese), koulourakia (sourdough buns), loukoumades (doughnuts drizzled with thyme honey), and kserotigana (delicately wrapped sweet fritters that are a staple at weddings in Crete).